Hezbollah says Saudi Arabia causing collapse of Syria truces

 An escalation of fighting, particularly around the northern city of Aleppo, which has broken up talks to end the five-year civil war, was likely to continue because of Saudi military support and sectarian rhetoric, Hezbollah leader Sayyed Hassan Nasrallah said, warning of "hard months" ahead.

-Saudi Arabia and a number of other Sunni Muslim Arab states this year classed Hezbollah as a terrorist organization.
+Saudi Arabia and a number of other Sunni Muslim Arab states this year classed Hezbollah as a terrorist organisation.

 The group's involvement on the ground in Syria alongside the forces of its main backer, Iran, has been crucial for Assad, whose enemies are mainly Sunni fighters, many supported by regional powers including Saudi Arabia, Turkey and Qatar.